What is occupational health?

 At WorkAble Occupational Health, we offer comprehensive support for both employees and employers throughout the entire workplace journey, from pre-placement medical assessments to guidance on ill-health retirement:

-We provide occupational health consultations (management referrals) to assist employers in managing health problems at work, prolonged sickness absence or return to work after illness or injury.
-More information...
+• Occupational Health Consultations (management referrals) to assist employers in managing health problems at work, prolonged sickness absence or return to work after illness or injury Read more...

 More information